Skip to main content

 aSSKING Care Bundle

-The programme team in the National Improvement Programme in Wound Management is currently reviewing existing documentation relating to the SSKIN bundle and updating to the new aSSKINg bundle.
+The programme team in the National Improvement Programme in Wound Management has reviewed the existing documentation relating to the SSKIN bundle and has updated it to the new aSSKINg bundle.
 This will inform the development of associated tools and guidance.

 Contact